Cosmology with LIGO/Virgo dark sirens: Hubble parameter and modified gravitational wave propagation: Methodology for correlation between dark sirens and galaxy catalogs

-With all these uncertainties on the mass distribution and redshift dependence, it is currently impossible to convincingly disentangle any extra redshift dependence on the BBH coalescence rate induced by modified GW propagation from the unknown redshift dependence of astrophysical origin (see fig.~2 of \cite{Fishbach:2018edt}, where it is shown that the modification from a selected modified gravity model can be easily mimicked by changes in the astrophysical assumptions).
-The same limitations apply to the idea of exploiting the statistics of the signal-to-noise ratio from an ensemble of events, as attempted in refs.~\cite{Chen:2014yla,Calabrese:2016bnu,Garcia-Bellido:2016zmj}.
+With all these uncertainties on the mass distribution and redshift dependence, it is difficult to convincingly disentangle any extra redshift dependence on the BBH coalescence rate induced by modified GW propagation from the unknown redshift dependence of astrophysical origin (see fig.~2 of \cite{Fishbach:2018edt}, where it is shown that the modification from a selected modified gravity model can be easily mimicked by changes in the astrophysical assumptions).
+The same limitations apply to the idea of exploiting the statistics of the signal-to-noise ratio from an ensemble of events, as attempted in refs.~\cite{Chen:2014yla,Calabrese:2016bnu,Garcia-Bellido:2016zmj}.\footnote{\red{One could try to break some of these degeneracies by making stronger astrophysical assumptions, for instance, assuming that there is just a single population of BHs, whose mass distribution has a PISN mass gap \cite{Farr:2019twy}, and no contamination from primordial BHs or `second generation' BHs that are themselves the result of a merger (see \cite{Mastrogiovanni:2021wsd,MariaEzquiaga:2021lli} for recent work in this direction).
+In that case, however, the results may depend crucially on such astrophysical assumptions.
+In our case, in contrast, the bulk of the information comes from the correlation with the galaxy catalog.
+Even if in the sample of GW detections there was, for instance, a population of primordial BHs that does not correlate with luminous matter, still this would simply give a contribution to the posterior that, averaged over a sufficiently large statistics, would be basically flat, but should not induce a strong bias.}}

+One could attempt to use the information on the rate only for events with $z\ll 1$, where one can hope to neglect the effect of source evolution.
+This could possibly be of use for the statistical measurement of $H_0$, but not for $\Xi_0$, because in the limit $z\ll 1$ also the effect of modified GW propagation disappears.
+Both modified GW propagation and astrophysical effects such as those parametrized in \eq{pzlambda} give corrections $1+{\cal O}(z)$ at low $z$, that, again, are very difficult to disentangle, at least with the current astrophysical uncertainties.